 Contact a Personal Injury Lawyer Today to Discuss Your Case

 If you were involved in an accident, speak to a Houston personal injury lawyer as soon as you can.
-To schedule a free case evaluation with the attorneys of Stewart J. Guss, Attorney at Law, call today at 800-898-4877 or send us an email through our online contact form.
+To schedule a free case evaluation with the attorneys of Stewart J. Guss, Injury Accident Lawyers, call today at 800-898-4877 or send us an email through our online contact form.

 Since starting his firm in 1999, Stewart J. Guss has had the honor of representing clients from all over the world, helping them recover from even the most catastrophic injuries.

 Today, thanks to a strong belief in those values of compassion, respect, and approachability, the firm has grown to employ over 120 legal professionals in numerous offices across 4 states, with nationwide reach.